Ghost Ship - 1943

 Running time 69 minutes

-The Ghost Ship has superficial elements that seem borrowed from the novel's Moby Dick and The Sea Wolf.
-For example, in an initial scene, the blind beggar who can tell things from a sailor's walk and other sounds, and who also predicts - accurately - that the Altair is a 'bad ship' - this reminded me of the beggar Elijah from Moby Dick.
-Also, as 3rd officer (and story hero) Tom Merriman becomes certain of his captain's derangement, and in his trying to convince his crew mates of this only causes the same reaction as that of the crew in Moby Dick 's Pequad - i.e., they don't want to hear about it, the ships captain is virtually a "god" when at sea, and has the blind obedience of almost everyone.
-The character Captain Stone (played by RIchard Dix) has a kind of philosophical attitude and force of character not unlike THE SEA WOLF's captain, Wolf Larson.
+The Ghost Ship has superficial elements that seem borrowed from the novels Moby Dick and The Sea Wolf.
+For example, in an initial scene, the blind beggar (Alec Craig) can tell things from a sailor's walk and other sounds, and who also predicts - accurately - that the Altair is a 'bad ship' - this reminded me of the beggar Elijah from Moby Dick who also prophecies a bad end for the Pequad.

-Besides that, though, the film is truly a Lewtonesque affair, and considering the psychological dilemmas of Captain Stone (a self-fear that controls him and then finally runs amok) it has more in common with The Cat People than with any of Lewton's other films.
+Besides that, though, the film is truly a Lewtonesque affair, and considering the psychological dilemmas of Captain Stone (a self-fear that controls him and then finally runs amok) it has more in common with The Cat People and The Leopard Man which both feature second-guessing by the lead "monster."

-An unusual feature of the film is the soliloquy voice-overs of the mute sailor Fenn (Skelton Knaggs).
+An unique feature of The Ghost Ship (which has been used in other films, for example Cornel Wilde's Beach Red from 1967) is the soliloquy voice-overs of the mute sailor Fenn (Skelton Knaggs).
 Regarded by his crewmates as something akin to a retarded man, Fenn actually is a watchful and astute judge of character and events.
-He also plays perhaps the most pivital role in the movie.
+He also plays perhaps the most pivital role in the entire movie.